ORNL/AdditiveFOAM/scripts/visualization/README.md

 `assets/images/visualizations`, and verifies the expected output set.
 Use `--output-dir` to write elsewhere or `--dry-run` to inspect every command.
 Alternatively, pass `--cases-root` once on the command line.
 Individual case arguments are available only as overrides for nonstandard directory layouts.
+Use `--calibration-campaign` and `--calibration-experiments` when those outputs are stored elsewhere.

 The case directories and their computed fields remain external inputs; the driver does not copy them into the documentation repository.